popany/notes/c_cpp/book/effective_c++.md

 Upon entry to the base class destructor, the object becomes a base class object, and all parts of C++ - virtual functions, dynamic_casts, etc., - treat it that way.

+## Chapter 3: Resource Management

+### Item 14: Think carefully about copying behavior in resource-managing classes

+    class Lock {
+    public:
+        explicit Lock(Mutex *pm)   // init shared_ptr with the Mutex
+        : mutexPtr(pm, unlock)     // to point to and the unlock func as the deleter {
+            lock(mutexPtr.get());
+        }
+    private:
+        std::tr1::shared_ptr<Mutex> mutexPtr;
+    };

+If construction of a `std::tr1::shared_ptr` throws, the deleter is automatically called, but in this case, that will yield a call to `unlock` without a call to `lock` having been made.
+Such an unmatched call to `unlock` will also occur if the call to `lock` throws. fxw suggests this constructor rewrite:

+    explicit Lock(Mutex *pm)
+    {
+        lock(pm);
+        mutexPtr.reset(pm, unlock);
+    }

+There was no room in the book for this explanation, so I left the code in the book unchanged, but I added a footnote pointing to this errata entry.